SR80-app/SR80-Manuals/user-manual.md

 - **Front Counter and Tech Station devices**: after you confirm, an **admin PIN entry** screen appears.
 Enter a valid admin PIN and the photo is deleted.
 Tap Cancel to back out — nothing is deleted.
 This is a one-time check; entering the PIN does not unlock admin features on your device.

 The photo, its markup, and all associated files are permanently removed.
 This cannot be undone.
 Closed items do not allow photo deletion at all.

+#### Adding and Playing Videos

+Videos live in the same thumbnail strip as photos, just with a play arrow overlay and the duration shown in the corner.
+They sort before the photos so they're easy to spot.

+To **add a video** to an item, tap the **Video** button in the strip (next to Camera and Library).
+A small menu opens:

+- **Record Video** — opens the in-app recorder.
+Tap the red shutter to start, tap again to stop.
+Hard-capped at **60 seconds** — there's a timer on screen so you can see the budget.
+When you stop, the clip gets saved to this iPad's Photos library and a thumbnail uploads to the server.
+- **Choose from Library** — opens the Photos picker filtered to videos only.
+Pick the one you want.
+The 60-second cap still applies — videos longer than that are rejected with a "Video is too long" message.
+Trim it in the Photos app first.
+- **Cancel** — closes the menu.

+The new video appears in the strip with a brief "Saving video..." indicator while the thumbnail uploads.
+You can add videos at any item status that allows photos — checked-in, in-progress, complete — same rules as photos.

+**Playing a video.** Tap the video tile to open the player.
+If the video was recorded or picked on the iPad you're using, it plays normally — full-screen, scrub bar, the usual controls.
+Tap **Done** in the top-left to close.

+If the video was recorded on a different iPad, the thumbnail shows a small **"On [device name]"** label at the bottom (e.g., "On Back Shop Tech Station"), and tapping it opens a **"Video Unavailable"** screen explaining where to find it.
+This is by design — the video file stays in the recording device's Photos library, and only the thumbnail + pointer get synced to the server.
+To watch it, walk over to the iPad named on the label.

+**Deleting a video.** Long-press the video tile and tap **Delete Video** in the menu.
+Same gating as photos — admin devices delete immediately, Front Counter and Tech Station prompt for an admin PIN first.
+Closed items don't allow video deletion.

 #### Reordering Photos (Make Hero Image)